Essential Tips for Landing and Succeeding in Retail Jobs

 These are not everything you need to know if you get a job in retail, but these top ten should open your eyes if you think working retail is a walk in the park.

-And while you should follow instructions carefully, never be afraid to make a creative suggestion that might be a boon to your store.
-Just ensure you don’t step out of bounds, do them independently, and then expect congratulations.
+While you should follow instructions carefully, never be afraid to make a creative suggestion that might benefit your store.
+Ensure you don’t step out of bounds, do them independently, and then expect congratulations.

 Ask, suggest, get permission, and then do.